Intuitio-OU/VehicleCategorizer/README.md

 General consensus from multiple sites is that the main 2 libraries required are urllib/urllib2 and bs4 for the sake of urlopen and BeautifulSoup, yum soup :)

-For those that are new to, WEB SCRAPING IS LEGAL for most websites so long as one does not scrape at alarming rates or violate an individual webpage's user agreement, have at it!
+For those that are new to web scarping, it is legal for most websites so long as one does not scrape at alarming rates or violate an individual webpage's user agreement.

 # References
 https://www.quora.com/On-which-websites-can-I-do-web-scraping-legally